 (1) Hold from an accredited educational institution at least a master's degree in either a behavioral science or nursing that meets the course requirements specified in rules adopted under section 4758.20 of the Revised Code;

-(2) Have not less than six thousand hours of compensated work or supervised internship experience (including at least two thousand hours of clinical supervisory experience as part of the compensated work or supervised internship) in any of the following, not less than one thousand two hundred hours of which are in chemical dependency counseling:
+(2) Have not less than the number of hours specified in rules adopted under section 4758.20 of the Revised Code of compensated work or supervised internship experience, including at least the number of hours specified in those rules of clinical supervisory experience , in any of the following, not less than twenty per cent of which are in chemical dependency counseling:

 (a) Chemical dependency services, substance abuse services, or both types of services;